 Dr Morgan says that another way to think of it is “Tubby and long, fairly heavy (but not so heavy it will sink to the bottom of the river), with quite a lot of bark to catch the flow of the river like paddles”.

 Pooh Sticks may be one of the simplest games ever invented, but with the right friends, it can be the perfect way to spend an hour or two.
 It really is one of those childhood activities that stay with you forever, and is a delight to introduce to your own children when you become a parent.
-The kids and I cannot think of a better way to celebrate #30DaysWild than finding a bridge and playing a game of Pooh Sticks!
+The kids and I cannot think of a better way to spend an hour outside than finding a bridge and playing a game of Pooh Sticks!